Eagles know they can’t overlook winless Jets

 SAM’S MONO

-Jets quarterback Sam Darnold was uncertain to return this week as he continued to recover from mononucleosis, which sidelined him the past two games.
+Jets quarterback Sam Darnold was ruled out Friday for the game as he continues to recover from mononucleosis, which sidelined him the past two games.

-He was cleared for non-contact activity and was limited at the start of the practice week, but tests later in the week would help determine if he will play Sunday.
+He was cleared for non-contact activity and was limited at the start of the practice week, but doctors determined from tests Thursday night that Darnold was not cleared to play.
 Darnold’s enlarged spleen is the primary focus, with the swelling of the organ needing to dissipate before he’s cleared by doctors for contact.

-Jets coach Adam Gase said the team could potentially wait until Sunday to decide if Darnold or practice squad QB-turned-starter Luke Falk will be under center against the Eagles.
+Practice squad QB-turned-starter Luke Falk will be under center against the Eagles.
+It will be Falk’s second straight start for the Jets.

-“We have to be flexible in practice,” Gase said.
-“We start going and kind of see how it goes.
-The good thing about Luke being as sharp as he is knowing the offense, he’ll get reps in practice.
-We have some changes in practice where we’re doing more reps, so it works out for us.”
+“Luke, he was all in and wired in and knew that this could happen,” coach Adam Gase said.

 Falk went 12 of 22 for 98 yards in his NFL starting debut, a 30-14 loss to New England in Week 3.